What Is Low Vision?

 - Significant visual field loss.
 Tunnel vision (lack of vision in the periphery) and blind spots are examples of visual field loss.

 - Legal blindness.
-In North America legal blindness is 20/200 or less central visual acuity in the better eye with best possible correction, or a visual field of 20 degrees or less.
+In the United States, legal blindness typically is defined as visual acuity of 20/200 or worse (in the better eye, with the best possible vision correction in place) or a field of view (visual field) that is constricted to 20 degrees or less.

 Causes Of Low Vision

-Eye diseases are a common cause of low vision:
+Eye diseases are a common cause of low vision.
+For example: